 While they may be hesitant to ask for assistance, sophomores can benefit from college, peer, and parental support and guidance.
 Along the way, it is important your student:

-- Realizes he/she is not alone in feeling this way.
+- Realizes he or she is not alone in feeling this way.
 Many sophomores experience a mid-year slump.

-- Takes time to consider what factor(s) may be making him/her feel anxious, depressed, burned out and/or overwhelmed so he/she might find possible solutions.
+- Takes time to consider what factor(s) may be making him or her feel anxious, depressed, burned out or overwhelmed, so he or she might find possible solutions.

 - Vents frustrations, disappointments and worries rather than allows them to fester within and cause misplaced anger, anxiety, depression and other ailments of a mental, physical or emotional nature.